dinasv/CSBFinder/README.md

 ...
 ```
 ### Input file containing CSB patterns
-- Optional input file
-- Its name is indicated using the "--patterns" or "-p" option
-- FASTA file
-- If this option is used, CSBs are no longer extracted from the input sequences.
+If this option is used, CSBs are no longer extracted from the input sequences.
 It specifies specific CSB patterns which the user is interested to find in the input sequences

+- This is an optional input text file
+- The path to this file is provided in:
+    - User Interface: In the dialog opened after clicking on the "Run" button
+    - Command Line: "--patterns" or "-p" option

 This file should use the following format:
 ```